-Hundreds of Lancashire bus drivers are to go on strike this weekend after pay talks broke down.
+Hundreds of Preston bus drivers to strike over pay

 The Unite trade union they belong to have been locked in talks with Stagecoach management for weeks.